mtbradley/pfsense/pfsenseups.md

 ## Connecting to pfsense UPS master server from Synology NAS

 Configuration:
 - Synology NAS (example: LAN IP is 192.168.0.5)
+- Synology NAS software version at time of testing was 4.4.1.1216(2020/02/14)
 - pfsense box / firewall (example shown: LAN IP is 192.168.0.1)
+- pfsense version as time of testing was 2.4.4-RELEASE-p3

 - UPS connected via USB to pfsense server (Testing: CyberPower branded UPS)

 ## Configure pfsense to connect to UPS via usb